 The 19th September 2017, the day we started the Thought Leadership Club.
 Before we started the club I decided to do some research and I googled “what makes a Thought Leadership club different from any other leadership club” and I found this blog; ‘Thought Leaders Are Made, Not Born.
 Here’s How to Become One“

-As I started sailing across ideas for the club and discussed them with the club members I realized the importance of networking with leaders of different fields and getting out of our comfort zone for that.
+As I started sailing across ideas for the club and discussing them with the club members I realized the importance of networking with leaders of different fields and getting out of our comfort zones.
 Personally, at the start of semester 1, I was struggling to find the right career path for myself and found it difficult to connect with people.
-In order to not doubt myself more than I already did, I realized I needed to start connecting with like- minded people.
+In order to not doubt myself more than I already did, I realized I needed to start connecting with like-minded people.
 Somewhere around that time, our then career representative, Eoin, shot this idea across the group to network using the apps meetup and Shapr, which he clarified was nothing like tinder :P. I forced myself to attend a few events and then found one on ‘ New trends in digital marketing and latest in SEO’.
 I booked myself onto it quickly and promised myself to not change my mind at the last minute.
 I was extremely glad I stuck my initial promise and attended the event.
 Karyn, the organizer, had made the effort to prepare a presentation on current trends in SEO and talked us through it for good 40 minutes.

-During the event, I realized that this presentation could help the club members to understand a bit more about thought leadership.
+During the event, I realized that this presentation could help the club members to understand more about thought leadership.
 I met Karyn at the end of the session and invited her to come to Smurfit and give the same session again with a few more bits added to it.
 She said yes to the idea immediately.
-I asked her why she organized events like this in order to understand what was in for her so that I could offer her the same if possible.
+I asked her why she organized events like this, in order to understand what was in for her, so that I could offer her the same if possible.
 I learnt that she did this for her own networking opportunities and to promote digital marketing.
-Well, to me it seemed a win-win situation and finally we had a successful session on 23rd Jan.
+Well, to me it seemed like a win-win situation and finally we had a successful session on 23rd Jan.
 She later revealed that she is an alumna of Smurfit and did her Master’s in Management.
 Surprise!

 The event was great and Karyn was even better.
 The session covered the topics “Search Neutrality” and “The Latest in SEO” specifically, the topics voted for by the audience.
 The best part about the session was the Q&A round in which everyone had so many questions and Karyn did an amazing job in answering them all.
 I remember thanking her later at Three tun’s ;)